 Reinforce Letter Learning with Alphabet Balls

-If you’re looking for an interactive way to reinforce the letter learning that your KneeBouncer is doing when they play our games like Balloon Popper or Cookie Caper, then Chelsea Day from Some Day I’ll Learn has a great idea!
+If you’re looking for an interactive way to reinforce letter learning with your KneeBouncer as an extension for our games like Balloon Popper or Cookie Caper, then Chelsea Day from Some Day I’ll Learn has a great idea!

-There are a handful of great ideas on the blog, but all you need to get started is a pack of plastic play pit balls and a permanent marker.
+Chelsea’s blog has a handful of great ideas, but all you need to get started are a pack of plastic play pit balls and a permanent marker.

 Start by writing upper case letters on the balls.
-And, if you have enough, you can make two of each letter and play a letter-matching game with your tot!
+If you have enough, make two of each letter for playing letter-matching games with your tot!
+Once your letter learner has mastered most uppercase letters, meaning they can identify 15-20 letters, start sprinkling lowercase letters into the games, too!

 • Use a blanket to create popcorn letters by bouncing them in the air.
 If a ball falls off, your child has to retrieve it and name the letter!